NovatecConsulting/novatec-service-dependency-graph-panel/README.md

 If you now want to use your own data source you have make sure, that the data received is in the `TABLE` format and is structured as follows:

-* The table requires a column which is named equal to the value of the `aggregationType` template variable.
-This column defines the component to which the data refers.
+* The table requires a column which is named equal to the value of the `aggregationType` settings field.
+This column defines the component to which the data refers to.
-**Example**: Assuming the `aggregationType` template variable is set to `app`, the data table has to provide a column named `app`.
+**Example**: Assuming the `aggregationType` variable is set to `app`, the data table has to provide a column named `app`.
-* The table requires at least one column which specifies the connection's origin or target.
-This column has the following requirements for its naming:
+* The table requires at least one column which specifies the connection's source or target.
+The settings `Source Component Column` and `Target Component Column` need to be set to the exact namings of the respective fields.
-    * It requires a suffix which has to be equal to the `aggregationType` template variable.
-    * In case an incoming connection should be represented, a prefix is required which is equal to the `Source Component Column Prefix` panel option.
-By default it is `origin_`.
-    * In case an outcoming connection should be represented, a prefix is required which is equal to the `Target Component Column Prefix` panel option.
-By default it is `target_`.

-    **Example**: Assuming the `aggregationType` template variable is set to `app`, the previously mentioned column prefix options are in its default state (`origin_` or `target_`) and we want to represent an outgoing connection.
-In this case, the data table has to provide a column named: `target_app`
-* The data table can contain multiple value columns.
+* The data can contain multiple value columns.
 These columns have to be mapped on specifc attributes using the panel's `Data Mappings` options.
 **Example**: Assuming the data table contains a column named `req_rate` which values represents a request rate for the related connection in the current time window.
 In order to correctly visualize these values as a request rate, the `Request Rate Column` option has to be set to `req_rate` - the column's name.

 #### Examples